Irish Soda Bread

 - 1 c. whole wheat flour

 - 2 Tbsp. sugar

 - 4 tbsp. cold butter, cut into very small pieces

 - Preheat oven to 400°F, and line a cast-iron skillet or heavy baking sheet with a piece of parchment paper.
 Add the two flours, sugar, baking powder, baking soda, and salt in a very large mixing bowl and whisk together.
 Add in the butter, and using your hands or a pastry knife, cut the butter into the dry ingredients until it resembles coarse sand.

-- Add the buttermilk and currants into the bowl and combine with a wooden spoon.
+- Add 2 cups of the buttermilk and currants into the bowl and combine with a wooden spoon.
 Once the dry ingredients are mostly combined, switch to your hands and give it a few kneads.
 The dough will be VERY sticky but should keep its shape.
 Combine into a large ball and carefully place it in the prepared skillet or baking sheet.
 Smooth the top as much as possible, then score the dough with an X, around a 1/2-inch deep.
 Add a couple of tablespoons of buttermilk to a small bowl and use a pastry brush to coat the loaf.

 - Place the pan into the oven.
 As soon as the top of the bread begins to brown (around 25 minutes or so into cooking), throw a piece of aluminum foil on top.
 Continue baking another 20–30 minutes.
 The loaf has finished cooking when the center of the X has lost the wet, shiny look of raw dough or when a long wooden skewer comes out clean when inserted into the loaf.
 Remove from oven and allow to cool in pan for ten minutes, then remove from pan to a wire rack.
 Serve warm with salted butter.